 Unrosy.
 That’s the only word that seems to fit the last few months.

 I’ve had plenty of sparkly happy shiny moments with my friends and family – so so many, and I couldn’t count them if I tried.
 Moments I have loved and will never forget.
 But I’ve also had plenty of moments with myself that have scared me.
-Moments where I’ve felt my whole life slipping away and been unsure if I can even catch it.
+Moments where I’ve felt my whole life slipping away and been unsure if I can even catch it, unsure if I even want it.
 I’ve had panic attacks in public toilets, in my car, and whilst folding the washing.
 I’ve had whole evenings of crying for no reason, just sat stupidly, pathetically, snottily trying to figure out what the hell is wrong with me, and why I can’t pull myself together and just be happy.
 I’ve felt my whole body turn to lead, like it’s been switched off at the mains and my mind with it.
 I(‘ve) hate(d) myself through and through – more than I can find a way to say – then hate(d) myself for hating myself because isn’t that just the most stupid thing to do?
 Isn’t it illogical and embarrassingly self-centred?
 Isn’t it a ridiculous, pointless waste of time to obsess about how ugly and disgusting and hideous (I believe) I am?
 Only an idiot would waste that much time. *facepalm*

 It’s basically felt like being run over by a ginormous and really rather emotional lorry.
 And now I’m at the side of the road, a little (lottle) bit dazed and confused, trying to keep myself in a vaguely normalesque shape, with some pieces of me feeling a little (lottle) bit mushier than before.

 I know the pieces will get less mushy.
 I know things will feel more rosy.
 Quickly would be nice, but I have a feeling it’s going to be a little more complicated than that because this has all been a long time in the making.